Linda Lusardi: Television, film and stage acting

-Lusardi has appeared in movies including Snappers, The Zero Imperative, Oh Minnie, Consuming Passions and The Krays: Dead Man Walking.
+Lusardi has appeared in films including Snappers, The Zero Imperative, Oh Minnie, Consuming Passions and The Krays: Dead Man Walking.

 Lusardi has starred as Eliza Doolittle in Pygmalion at the Malvern Festival and toured in Happy as a Sandbag, Funny Peculiar, Bedside Manners, Not Now, Darling, Rock with Laughter, No Sex Please, We're British, and Doctor on the Boil.
 Lusardi took her own show to the British Forces in Belize, the Falklands and Northern Ireland.

 She is a supporter of UK pantomime and often stars with her husband Sam Kane each Christmas at major theatres in the UK.
 Recent venues have been Woking, Southend-on-Sea, Plymouth, and Llandudno.
 Lusardi has starred in over 25 pantomimes.

 Other television work

 Lusardi appeared in two series of A Kind of Magic, as assistant to Wayne Dobson on ITV, and a season of Loose Women in 2002.
 She later returned in 2014 to 2015 and made a few guest panellist appearances.
 She regularly presented Wish You Were Here...?, Miss Northern Ireland, chat show It's Bizarre, Film Review and No Smoking on ITV.
 Lusardi took part in the reality show The Games in 2004, ITV daytime programme Have I Been Here Before? and BBC One's Hole in the Wall in 2009.
-She also sells Lusardi My Miracle, a range of skin-care products, on shopping television channel Ideal World.
+She also sells Lusardi My Miracle, a range of skin-care products, on the shopping television channel Ideal World.